-Promoting awareness of and commitment to participation Participation Indicator No provision Limited provision Moderate provision Comprehensive quality provision ¥ 7 Government information is available in child-friendly and appropriate formats Government documents are not produced in child-friendly formats or formats that can be accessed by children with visual or hearing disabilities A few government documents are available in child-friendly formats, but there is usually just one such format for all children Child-friendly government documents are widely available Information is readily available in appropriate formats for children of different ages and children with visual or hearing disabilities.
-Government departments are mandated to produce key documents in formats that are accessible to all children 8 Child rights training is provided for professionals and policymakers working with children There are some workshops on children's rights, which have been provided for some professional groups and policymakers Some courses for professionals and policymakers are beginning to introduce training on children's rights All pre- and inservice training for professionals and policy- makers working with and for children includes training on children's rights, as well as the development of competencies for assessing capacity.
-The government issues clear guidance to policy-makers about the obligation to introduce and support children's participation in policy-making Creati ng spaces for par ticipation Participation Indicator No provision Limited provision Moderate provision Comprehensive quality provision
+Promoting awareness of and commitment to participation rticipation licator No provision Limited provision Moderate provision Comprehensive quality provision ¥ 6 Children have access to independent information from a wide range of sources.
+Children have no access to independent information.
+Children's access to information is largely limited to better-off children in urban areas.
+Children have access to a wide range of information, but there are large disparities in the type of information different groups of children have access to.
+Children have access to a wide range of information from various sources, including radio, television, libraries, books, press, internet and helplines.
+7 Government information is available in child-friendly and appropriate formats Government documents are not produced in child-friendly formats or formats that can be accessed by children with visual or hearing disabilities.
+A few government documents are available in child-friendly formats, but there is usually just one such format for all children.
+Child-friendly government documents are widely available.
+Information is readily available in appropriate formats for children of different ages and children with visual or hearing disabilities.
+Government departments are mandated to produce key documents in formats that are accessible to all children.
+8 Child rights training is provided for professionals and policymakers working with children.
+There is no training available on children's rights.
+There are some workshops on children's rights, which have been provided for some professional groups and policymakers.
+Some courses for professionals and policymakers are beginning to introduce training on children's rights.
+All pre- and inservice training for professionals and policy- makers working with and for children includes training on children's rights, as well as the development of competencies for assessing capacity.
+The government issues clear guidance to policy-makers about the obligation to introduce and support children's participation in policy-making.

+Creating spaces for participation ticipation icator No provision Limited provision Moderate provision Comprehensive quality provision